 Fewer still, have possessed the kinds of preservation conditions now seen in the example at The Cairns.
 It would seem that the basal silts within the “well” have been sealed in an anaerobic or anoxic state (without oxygen).
 This means that the usual litany of micro-bacteria have not had an opportunity to eat away at the items and, therefore, there is incredible preservation of organic items, usually only seen in the rarefied conditions of wetland sites such as those at the ongoing excavations at Black Loch of Myrton, in Dumfries and Galloway, a prehistoric loch village, which also yielded an Iron age wooden bowl earlier this summer.

-At The Cairns there has been little previous reason to suspect that such preservation conditions existed.
-However, the depth of the well at over two metres under the floor of the broch, and a further two metres beneath the modern ground surface, has meant that the base of the well remained damp since the Iron Age and allowed for the protection of the wood and organic items.
+At The Cairns there had been little reason to suspect that such preservation conditions existed.
+However, the depth of the well, at over two metres under broch, and a further two metres beneath the modern ground surface, has meant that the base of the well remained damp since the Iron Age and allowed for the protection of the wood and organic items.

 This year’s excavations ran until July 13, 2018, and visitors were encouraged to see the work at the site for themselves, throughout the excavation period.